pwelke/beamer_compress/README.md

 ## The Solution

-The script in this repository takes a pdf and extracts the last page for each page label.
+The script in this repository takes a pdf (created with pdflatex) and extracts the last page for each page label.
 Beamer stores overlays with identical labels, i.e. all overlays of frame '42' will have page label '42'.

 This may not work for your usecase, e.g. if you have slides with intermediate figures that show completely different things.